 Manuel Antonio National Park is located in Quepos on the Pacific coast of Costa Rica.
 On this coast, the jungle mountain interior comes down to meet the ocean, meaning you can get the best of both worlds: jungle and beach.
 If you stay anywhere up and down this coast, you’ll have easy access to Manuel Antonio National Park, as well the excellent surfing beaches — plus some little swimming coves — that dot the coast.

-Jaco is the most developed town on this coast, but I wouldn’t recommend staying there.
-There are some lovely places in Quepos, if you like the idea of being in a town with lots of restaurants and things to do.
+Jacó is the most developed town on this coast.
+I wouldn’t recommend staying in Jacó (although there are plenty of hotels in Jacó) unless you are there to party or looking for a fishing charter.
+There are some lovely places to stay in Quepos, if you like the idea of being in a town with lots of restaurants and things to do.

 Dominical was traditionally a tiny surfing village, but it’s growing up and is a fun little place to stay.
 Up and down the coast you’ll find plenty of vacation homes for rent as well as small inns, some on the beach, and some in the jungle.